How does therapy work?

-You are a multi-faceted and complex individual, much more even than the accumulation of your experiences, thoughts, feelings, hopes and ideas about yourself and the world around you.
+You are a multi-faceted and complex individual, much more than merely the sum of your experiences, thoughts, feelings, and ideas about yourself and the world.

-In psychotherapy you will tune into many parts of yourself and listen, together with your therapist, to a few of the key stories you've been telling yourself about you without even realising.
+In psychotherapy, you will tune into many parts of yourself and listen, together with your therapist, to a few of the key narratives you've been telling yourself about you without even realising.

 Perhaps you've been struggling with anxiety, feelings of depression or despair or you feel you're in need of some advice about a relationship or family problem.

-When you discover fresh things about yourself and find ways of sharing these with an attuned, skilful therapist, the experience can be poignant, joyful and transformative.
+When you discover fresh things about yourself and find ways of sharing these with an attuned, skilful therapist, the experience feels poignant and transformative.

-Exploring your lifeworld in this way helps to decipher and alleviate many enduring symptoms and concerns you're currently be living with enabling you to live your life with a greater sense of freedom, self-compassion and possibility.
+Exploring your lifeworld in this way helps to decipher and alleviate many enduring symptoms and concerns you're currently living, enabling you to live your life with a greater sense of freedom, self-compassion and possibility.